Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 A footer is displayed at the bottom of each page which displays the contact information of the business, Copyright information with a disclaimer and social media links to Twitter, Facebook, Instagram and Youtube for the viewers to be able to be get in contact with the business on more platforms.

+#### Home

+The Home page features a hero image, that is very inviting as a dreamy beach photo.
+It has the header - navigation bar displayed as an overlay, that is also seethrough a little bit.
+The hero image also has cover text on it with a motto text.
+This oval shape and text zooms out each time when the page loads.
+The purpose of these elements are to give a great first impression on arriving at the website, with elegant and luxurious feel to it.

+After the hero image there is a marketing and explanetory text that tells the customers what the business do.

+After this section there is an other photo inserted, featuring a camera, a beach bag, a book and shells for inspirational purposes.

+#### Destinations pages

+The three Destinations pages; Morocco, Barbados and Dubai both contains a page title, stating which destination is the current page about.
+Next to the title, there is a gallery section to give information and idea to the potential customers about each destinations without overwhelming them at the same time.
+These galleries are organised into a 3D rotating carousel for desktop screens and into a more simple fade out carousel for smaller screens to be able to fit and therefore enjoy the photos on a smaller screen too, one by one.

+After this section there is an inspirational photo of the given destination

 # Deployment